kestra-io/docs/docs/plugin-developer-guide/documentation/README.md

 The following manifest attributes are used to document the group of plugins:

-- `X-Kestra-Title`: we usually use the Gradle `project.name` property.
+- `X-Kestra-Title`: by default, the Gradle `project.name` property is used.
-- `X-Kestra-Group`: we usually use the Gradle `group.id` property with an additional group name.
+- `X-Kestra-Group`: by default, the Gradle `group.id` property with an additional group name is used.
-- `X-Kestra-Description`: we usually use the Gradle `project.description` property.
+- `X-Kestra-Description`: by default, the Gradle `project.description` property is used.
-- `X-Kestra-Version`: we usually use the Gradle `project.version` property.
+- `X-Kestra-Version`: by default, the Gradle `project.version` property is used.

 If you follow the plugin structure of the GitHub template, you should have something like this: